 Flea and Tick Home Spray from Vet’s Best

-Flea and Tick Home Spray from Vet’s Best (found here on Amazon) is particularly designed for indoor use and offers protection against fleas, ticks, mosquitoes, and other insects.
+Flea and Tick Home Spray from Vet’s Best (found here on Amazon) (paid link) is particularly designed for indoor use and offers protection against fleas, ticks, mosquitoes, and other insects.
 It can be used to kill fleas on a dog or to prevent an infestation.
 In either case, this natural product (made from essential oils) has proven to be effective.
 This home spray doesn’t cause any damage to your dog’s skin and is also safe to use on and around kids.
 Hence, you can use it without worrying about any toxins.

 NOTE: This flea spray can only be used on dogs that are at least 12 weeks old.